-Claro Walnut: Originally it referred to the Juglans Hansi root stock portion of a walnut log that was just below the graft line on California’s English walnut orchard trees.
-Today however, many dealers in western walnut refer to all stock as Claro to differentiate itself from its more common eastern cousin.
-Outside of California’s walnut groves many ungrafted trees grow entire logs of Juglans Hansi.
+Famously known as one of the World’s most beautiful figured hardwood, Juglans Hindsii, native west coast walnut species originally used as rootstock in California’s English walnut orchard trees.
+Gaining it’s nickname “Claro” and used mainly for rifle stocks.
+Today, however, many dealers in western walnut refer to all stock as Claro to differentiate itself from its more common eastern cousin.
+Outside of California’s walnut groves, many ungrafted trees grow entire logs of Juglans Handsii.
 Northwest Timber provides western (Claro) walnut in random lumber graded from furniture grades to instrument quality.
-Lumber, Billets and Blocks are the forms you will find our material milled to.
+We offer Claro walnut Lumber, Billets, and Blocks.

 Quilted maple is an end grain figure that shows a circular pattern on flat sawn material.
 There are many terms that describe the shape and pattern of quilted maple.
 Aka popcorn, tubular, sausage, bubble wrap, angle step.

 Curly Maple, Walnut, and Myrtlewood: